Questions About The Canadian Firearms Safety Course

 No. not even if you live very far from an instructor.
 There are websites out there selling practice tests, and study material.
 Don't mistake these for taking the course, or the test.
 You can buy them if you want to, but just be sure you know what you're buying.
-The CFSC and CRFSC must be taken in person.
+The CFSC must be taken in person.

 How much does the Canadian Firearms Safety Course Cost?

 There's significant variance!
 In some provinces the price is fixed, in others instructors set their own prices.
 The class generally runs about $50–225.
 Which is quite a wide range.
 So be sure to shop around before you sign up.
 My wife actually only paid $20 for hers.